AndrewEllis93/Print-Tuning-Guide/README.md

 - **Textured PEI:**
     - Needs more squish than smooth PEI, to push the filament into the cracks/dimples.

 - Ensure your PEI is not counterfeit.
-You may have to ask in the Discord for other' experiences with a given brand.
+You may have to ask in the Discord for others' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
     - Stick to well-known brands.
     - This is prevalent with unknown AliExpress and Amazon sellers.